 Hazardous driving conditions: Renting a bike and exploring these lovely islands may not be as safe as it sounds.
 As a foreigner, you may not be able to navigate the treacherous island roads safely.
 Accidents are common in these remote islands.

 Water hazards: The primary source of excitement on the Cook Islands is its exhilarating adventure water sports.
-Foreign travellers should be careful while enjoying these activities.
+Foreign travelers should be careful while enjoying these activities.
 Make sure you check the agency credentials and weather conditions before you go on your joy ride.

 Cook Islands Travel Medical Insurance for International Travelers – FAQs